samuelabyan/jworg-subtitle-fetcher/README.md

-# Vide and Download Subtitles from JW.ORG Videos
+# View and Download Subtitles from JW.ORG Videos
 A lightweight web page to view, download, and copy subtitles from JW.org videos.
 It allows to extract subtitles in VTT or plain text format, with or without timing.
 ## Features
-**View Subtitles**: Fetch subtitles from a JW.org video URL and display them on the page.
+**View Subtitles**: Fetch subtitles from a JW.org video URL and display them on the page. <br>
 **Toggle Timing**: Choose to display subtitles with or without timing information.
 **Download Subtitles**:
 **VTT Format**: Download subtitles with timing in .vtt format.